MetaBorgCube/metaborg-python/docs/Milestone3.md

 We were not able to fix the issues quickly, therefore we decided for a dirty solution that would work fine.
 We created an extra desugaring step to simply filter all the `amb()` constructs and replace them by the first element in their list of possibilities.
-This worked fine, but became anoying quickly when writing the NaBL2 analysis.
+This worked fine, but quickly became annoying when writing the NaBL2 analysis.
 Due to the ambiguities the analysis result would still contain a giant warning showing the ambiguous AST, which cluttered the output.
 To fix this it was decided to rewrite the entire syntax.
 It was already planned that we wanted to create a second syntax for Python, one the offical way and one using the SDF3 constructs.
 This would result in an interesting case study to see the difference between both implementations.
 Now